On Nut BTS station

-On Nut station (สถานีอ่อนนุช, /th/), station code E09, is a BTS Skytrain station, on the Sukhumvit line at a tripoint of Bangkok; Khlong Toei, Watthana, and Phra Khanong districts.
+On Nut station (สถานีอ่อนนุช, /th/), station code E09, is a BTS Skytrain station on the Sukhumvit line at the tripoint of Bangkok; Khlong Toei, Watthana; and Phra Khanong.
 The station is located on Sukhumvit Road to the south of On Nut junction (On Nut Road).

-Inside the station gate you can find ATMs, a chemist and assorted other small businesses.

-On Nut BTS station is connected via walkway to both a Tesco Lotus and Century The Movie Plaza Sukhumvit.

-On Nut BTS station was the terminus of the Sukhumvit Line when the line first opened on 5 December 1999 from here to Mo Chit.
-Between 1999 and 2011 it was the eastern terminus of the line, until the opening of the 5.2-km extension to Bearing Station.
+On Nut station is connected via walkway to both a Tesco Lotus and Century The Movie Plaza Sukhumvit.
+It was the terminus of the Sukhumvit Line when the line first opened on 5 December 1999 from there to Mo Chit.
+Between 1999 and 2011, it was on the eastern terminus of the line until the opening of the 5.2-km extension to Bearing Station.
+Inside the station gate are ATMs, chemistry labs and small businesses.